 Collection Call Number: SC19048

 Papers of two generations of the Lydecker family of New York, New York.
 These papers feature love letters of Charles Lydecker's second wife Josephine B. Pond, as well as letters from his daughter Nathalie while she attended Wellesley College.
 Charles' son Leigh Kent Lydecker took charge of his father's papers and added his own, plus those of his wife Dorothy Fisher Lydecker.
 Dorothy's papers include several diaries and an extensive correspondence.
 Dorothy's sister Elizabeth, an army nurse in both World War II and Korea, wrote many letters, diaries, and a personal narrative of her life.
 Photographs of the MASH unit in which she served during the Korean War are also preserved here.
-Finding aid available.
+Finding aid to the Lydecker Family Papers

 Macy, Sarah A.